Anonymous

 KK!HR

-This looks like an assignment given to the students to answer and instead of labouring for it, using this forum as a shortcut to elicit the answer.
+This looks like an assignment given to students to answer, and instead of working on it, they are using this forum as a shortcut to elicit the answer.

-The charging provision in Section 4(2) of the PG Act 1972 reads as under:
+The charging provision in Section 4(2) of the PG Act 1972 reads as follows:

 From India, Mumbai